 Face Detection & Verification

-This guide shows how to add on-device face detection and verification to the Multipaz Getting Started Sample using FaceNet.
+This guide shows how to add on-device face detection and verification to the Multipaz Getting Started Sample using FaceNet for both Android and iOS platforms.
 You'll enable camera permissions, capture a selfie, compute a FaceNet embedding, and then match it in real time against faces detected from the camera.

 - A Selfie Check step to capture a face image